About

 His emphasis is on practical real-world flying skills, and believes that if you’ve received proper training and preparation, FAA checkrides should be just another flight (albeit with a highly paid passenger).

 In 2016, Scott began contributing to Cessna Flyer and Piper Flyer magazines, and was hired on as a technical editor due to his knowledge of owning and operating General Aviation aircraft.
 Scott now works as Managing Editor for these two magazines, and continues to fly around the Northwest in whatever airplanes he can get his hands on.
-Additionally, Scott has experience in the unmanned aircraft systems (UAS) business, working with SOAR Oregon and the Oregon UAS Test Range Complex in the mid-2010s.
+Additionally, Scott is familiar with unmanned aircraft systems (UAS) thanks to his work with SOAR Oregon and the Oregon UAS Test Range Complex in the mid-2010s.

 MockCheckride.com is Scott’s attempt at helping the next generation of pilots overcome some of those all-too-frequent pre-checkride nerves.
 If you’re working on Sport, Private, Commercial, or Instructor checkrides, you’ll be working directly with Scott.